Can an Undocumented Immigrant Marry a U.S. Citizen?

 U.S. citizens marry illegal immigrants on a regular basis.
 Whether that marriage will get you a green card (U.S. lawful permanent residence) is, however, another matter.

 If you are an undocumented immigrant in the United States (sometimes referred to as an "illegal alien"), nothing stops you from marrying a U.S. citizen, or most anyone else you wish to marry.
 U.S. citizens marry illegal immigrants on a regular basis.
-(The main limitations on marriage in the U.S. have to do with your age and whether the person you wish to marry is a close relative.)
+The main limitations on marriage in the United States have to do with age and whether the person one wishes to marry is a close relative.
+In California, for example, you must be at least 18 years old to marry, unless you have parental consent.

-Problem of Inadmissibility for People Who've Lived in U.S. Without Permission
+Problem of Inadmissibility for People Who've Lived Illegally in the U.S.

 Unfortunately, illegal entrants for the most part have no right to "adjust status," that is, file all green card paperwork and attend the interview, within the United States.
-There are a few exceptions, however, for people who fall under an old law called 245(i); to find out who can take advantage of these, see Adjustment of Status to Permanent Resident - FAQ.
+That's especially unfortunate because staying in the United States for the whole application process would avoid this inadmissibility problem.
+There are a few narrow exceptions, however, allowing people who fall under an old law called 245(i) to adjust status; to find out who this works for, see Adjustment of Status to Permanent Resident - FAQ.

-Immigrants who entered the United States (on their most recent entry) with a visa or other valid paperwork and are married to a U.S. citizen don't, however, have this problem.
-That's because they are allowed to submit all their paperwork within the United States and attend their interview here—which means they can't be penalized by being kept from returning to the United States, because they never left.
-(They could face a separate problem, however, if they used a visa meant for one purpose, such as tourism, with the secret idea of marrying a U.S. citizen and getting a green card.
+Immigrants who entered the United States (on their most recent entry) with a visa or other valid paperwork and are married to a U.S. citizen don't, however, have any problem with using the adjustment of status procedure.
+That's because they are allowed to submit all their paperwork within the United States and attend their interview here—which means they can't be penalized by being barred from returning to the United States, because they never left.
+(They could face a separate problem, however, if they used a visa meant for a limited purpose, such as tourism, with the secret idea of marrying a U.S. citizen and getting a green card.
 That's visa fraud, and can lead to green card denial.)

 Meeting Other Criteria for Getting Green Card Through Marriage to a U.S. Citizen

-Of course, to get a green card based on marriage, you would also have to prove that you meet all the various other eligibility criteria, such as that it is a valid (legally recognized) marriage and that it's "bona fide" marriage (not just an arrangement to get a green card).
+Of course, to get a green card based on marriage to a U.S. citizen, you would also have to prove that you meet all the various other eligibility criteria, such as that it is a valid (legally recognized) marriage and that it's "bona fide" marriage (not just a fraudulent, possibly paid arrangement to get you a green card).

-You'd also have to overcome any other possible grounds of inadmissibility, by showing, for example, that you haven't committed certain types of crimes (or more than two of any crimes), don't have a communicable disease that would present a danger within the U.S., and won't require public assistance (sometimes called welfare).
-But as mentioned above, these are the least of your worries if you entered without a visa.
+You would also have to overcome any other possible grounds of inadmissibility, by showing, for example, that you haven't committed certain types of crimes (or more than two of any crimes), don't have a communicable disease that would present a danger within the United States, and won't require need-based public assistance such as food stamps (sometimes called welfare).
+But as mentioned above, these are the least of your worries if you entered the United States without a visa.

 Get Advice From an Immigration Lawyer

-If you're an undocumented immigrant who wishes to obtain a green card based on marriage, you should absolutely consult with an immigration attorney before making any decisions.
+If you are an undocumented immigrant who wishes to obtain a green card based on marriage, you should absolutely consult with an immigration attorney before making any decisions.

-Whatever you do, don't walk into an office of U.S. Citizenship and Immigration Services (USCIS) to ask for advice.
-Such a move could end up with you getting removed (deported) from the United States, and prohibited from returning for many years.
-An attorney can help you evaluate your situation, determine whether you have a possible path to a green card, assess your prospects of getting a waiver if you choose to go forward with an application that requires your being interviewed abroad, and help you with the application process.
+Whatever you do, don't walk into an office of USCIS to ask for advice.
+Such a move could end up with you getting removed (deported) from the United States quite quickly, and prohibited from returning for many years.
+An attorney can help you evaluate your situation, determine whether you have a possible path to a green card an what risks you might face, assess your prospects of getting a waiver if you choose to go forward with an application that requires your being interviewed at a consulate abroad, and help you with the entire application process.

 NEED IMMIGRATION HELP ?